2019 Discriminator Confidence -

 2012-2014 Image Processing for Bubble-form Grading -

+This grades a particular variant of bubble forms.
 You upload a PDF of scanned scantron forms to a website served from CppCMS, the software extracts the images from the PDF using PoDoFo, analyzes each image finding what bubbles were filled in while showing a progress bar on the website, and then lets you download the results as a CSV file.

-2011-2014 Bell System - Documentation
+2011-2014 Bell System - Documentation,

 We built a computer-controlled bell system for my school, which currently uses a Raspberry Pi computer.
 There is a website providing easy modification of the bell schedules remotely, and a C++ daemon that watches the config file ringing the bell at the correct times.
 It currently uses a USB-to-Serial converter, but it will eventually use the GPIO on the Raspberry Pi to operate the triac.